ACM Symposium on Theory of Computing

 Interest Group on Algorithms and Computation Theory), is traditionally held

-annually in April-May.
+annually in May/June.
 Papers presenting original research on theoretical

 aspects of computer science are sought.
 Typical, but not exclusive, topics of